web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 >       node](https://html.spec.whatwg.org/multipage/dnd.html#source-node).
 >    3. [...]

-A strong test suite will verify that the `drop` event is fired as specified, and it will also verify that the `dragend` event is fired as specified.
+A thorough test suite will verify that the `drop` event is fired as specified, and it will also verify that the `dragend` event is fired as specified.
 An even better test suite will also verify that the `drop` event is fired *before* the `dragend` event.